alexander-zap/rl-framework/README.md

 ### Configuring an environment
 To integrate your environment you wish to train on, you need to create an Environment class representing your problem.
 For this you can
 - you use an existing Gym environment with [the `GymEnvironment` class](src/rl_framework/environment/gym_environment.py)
-- you use an existing MLAgent environment with [the `MLAgentEnvironment` class](src/rl_framework/environment/mlagents_environment.py)
+- you use an existing MLAgent environment with [the `MLAgentsEnvironment` class](src/rl_framework/environment/mlagents_environment.py)
 - create a custom environment by inheriting from [the base `Environment` class](src/rl_framework/environment/environment.py), which specifies the required interface

 ### Configuring an agent
 To integrate the Reinforcement Learning algorithm you wish to train an agent on your environment with, you need to create an Agent class representing your training agent.
 For this you can
-- you use an existing Reinforcement Learning Algorithm implemented in the Stable-Baselines 3 framework with [the `StableBaselinesAgent` class](src/rl_framework/agent/stable_baselines.py)
+- you use an existing Reinforcement Learning algorithm implemented in the Stable-Baselines 3 framework with [the `StableBaselinesAgent` class](src/rl_framework/agent/stable_baselines.py) (see the Example section below)
-- create a custom Reinforcement Learning algorithm by inheriting from [the base `Agent` class](src/rl_framework/agent/base_agent.py), which specifies the required interface
+- create a custom Reinforcement Learning algorithm by inheriting from [the base `BaseAgent` class](src/rl_framework/agent/base_agent.py), which specifies the required interface

 ### Training